 Location, Time, and Program Cost

-Applicants need to provide TOEFL iBT or IELTS language proficiency exam and at least one SAT, AP, or IB scores along with their applications.
+Applicants need to provide TOEFL iBT or IELTS language proficiency exam results or one competition result that would demonstrate the applicant’s English speaking skills.
+We also encourage our applicants to submit at least one SAT, AP, or IB scores along with their applications.
 Applicants should upload screenshots of their test scores in the application portal.
 Standardized test scores are not a must, but we strongly encourage applicants to submit scores if possible.

 UWC Changshu China '17